Major Depressive Disorder Treatment in Massachusetts

 Seasonal affective disorder is a type of depression that follows a seasonal pattern, often starting in the fall or winter and improving over the spring and summer.
 It’s believed to be caused by reduced sunlight exposure.
 SAD symptoms typically occur seasonally for at least two consecutive years and can range from mild to severe.

-A group of people sitting in a circle with two therapists and a woman in the center discussing and providing emotional support for her The focus is on the woman but everyone is engaged in conversation
+A group of people sitting in a circle with two therapists and a woman in the center discussing 'how can I find specialized adjustment disorder counseling in Massachusetts'

 What are the Common Symptoms of Major Depressive Disorder?